Decicus/illuminati-bot/docs/COMMANDS.md

 # Commands
 All commands require the the user's Discord ID to be specified in the `config.js` file (specifically the `config.discord.admins` array) when the bot starts up.

 All commands need to be prefixed with what is specified in the `config.js` (under `config.settings.cmdPrefix`) file.
 By default it's `!`.

 Parameters are specified as `<required>`, `[optional]` and `(none)`.

+All commands work in channels that the bot can read/send messages in, including direct messages between a user and the bot.

 | Command | Parameters | Description |
 | :---: | :---: | :---: |